rikirandon/Intro_PARCO_H1/README.md

 (this could take up to 10m)

 ## Data Analysis and Visualization
-After running the program, navigate to the main directory and use the Python scripts for data analysis and visualization.
+After running the program use the Python scripts for data analysis and visualization.
 To analyze the performance, run the following Python command:
 ```bash
 python3 analysis/speedup.py